Tennessee Grandparents' Rights Attorney

 Grandparents' have a unique relationship with their grandchildren and can offer an important link to their family history.
 Unfortunately, some parents use this relationship as leverage to manipulate their parents’ assets or resources.
 They may also take their strained relationship with their own parents out on their children, preventing their kids from developing a bond with their grandparents'.

 Seeking visitation rights or child custody as a grandparent can be challenging, but we’re here to help.
 At Peterson White LLP, we know that it may be an uphill battle, but we’re ready to fight alongside you.
-Family law attorney Jodi Loden has years of experience working with a variety of cases that include paternity law, juvenile law and termination of parental rights.
+Our attorneys have years of experience working with a variety of cases that include paternity law, juvenile law and termination of parental rights.
 She will work closely with you through every step of the case to make sure you understand your options and feel accurately represented.

 Call us today at 855-919-4124 or email us to discuss your case.